npm/npm/doc/misc/npm-config.md

 Whether or not to output JSON data, rather than the normal output.

 This feature is currently experimental, and the output data structures for many commands is either not implemented in JSON yet, or subject to change.
-Only the output from `npm ls --json` is currently valid.
+Only the output from `npm ls --json` and `npm search --json` are currently valid.

 ### key